json-schema-org/json-schema-spec/jsonschema-core.md

 - Clarify that detecting duplicate IRIs for different schemas SHOULD raise an error
 - Consolidate and clarify the syntax and rationale for plain-name fragments
-- "$id" MUST be an absolute-IRI, without any fragment, even an empty one
+- "$id" MUST be an absolute IRI, without any fragment, even an empty one
 - Note that an empty string "$id" results in duplicate IRIs for different schemas
 - Define empty schemas as empty (no longer allowing unrecognized keywords)